Google “marriage jokes” and these are some of the things you’ll find:

 3. Confession: As hard as it is, John and I are getting really good at saying sorry.
 But we’ve evolved.
 We don’t just say sorry anymore- because the word “sorry” doesn’t always hold much meaning.
 We have learned to confess to one another, to take ownership and responsibility of our sins, flaws, and weaknesses, and to apologize specifically for how we have hurt each other.
 As humbling as this can be, confession has brought an intimacy between us that is far greater than any prideful “rightness” could ever bring.
 We’ve learned to confess to one another, and then to forgive one another.

-4. Affection: While affection was the norm in our first 3 years of marriage- two children later, a lot has changed.
+4. Affection: While affection was the norm in our first 3 years of marriage- four children later, a lot has changed.
 Affection is no longer the “norm”, but it’s something we MAKE a priority.
 It’s an action and reaction to one another that involves being deliberate and choosing to make time for intimacy, romance, and quality time.
 It’s a part of our life that we’ve had to learn to integrate in our day to day, rather than just save for special date nights.
 We give affection through our words, loving glances across the couch while reading books with the kids, holding hands in public or even across our dining room table.
 We’ve learned to show affection through our words, our actions, and our attitudes with one another.
 And let me encourage you in saying that a little love goes a long, long way.

 5. Connection: With so many opportunities to “connect” throughout the day via Facebook, emails, text messages, and interactions with others- sometimes our need for real-life connections is depleted by the time we are face to face with our spouse at the end of the day.
 John and I do our best to save our connecting for one another: to save our favorite stories of the day with each other, to call and text each other throughout the day, and to always save the last few minutes before bed as our time to emotionally connect.
 We’re deliberate in having deep and meaningful conversation with one another, and make the most of the time we’re apart by thinking about each other and then sharing those thoughts when we get the chance.
 We challenge ourselves to come together weekly and share what God is doing in our lives, what He’s teaching us, and to pray for one another.
 And truly, these are some of the most intimate moments in our relationship.
 Though these things don’t really come naturally at first, in time, these small moments of connecting become second nature.